-TSPHL2 - Horizontal Position Welding and Laboratory - 4 Credits Lecture 30 hrs/Laboratory 50 hrs/Outside the Classroom Work 20 hrs
+TSPHL2 - Horizontal Position Welding and Laboratory - 4 Credits Lecture 30 hrs/Laboratory 50 hrs Pre-requisite TSPPL1

 This course provides students with an introduction to the fundamentals and procedures at an intermediate level of welding.
 In the process, students will acquire the knowledge needed to execute good quality welding and compete in the job market.